dgmora/tmux-project-switcher/README.md

 `tmux-prefix` + `I` to install the plugin

+## Usage

+Follow the setup section and use `ctrl + opt + p` to see a list of repos/sessions.
+Note that it's expected that you are within tmux when running this.

 ## Setup

-The default configuration assumes that you have a file structure as defined like this:
+The default configuration assumes that you have a file structure like this:

 ```
 $HOME